facebookarchive/LatencyTester/README.md

 Schematics
 ----------

-The Schematics folder contains an image of the schematic currently, but will be updated with a BOM and EAGLE Cad source for the PCB.
+The Schematics folder contains an image of the schematic, as well as Eagle CAD files of the schematic and board layout.